 The recent leaching test-work was carried out by Mintek of South Africa.
-Mintek is a world leader in Bio-leaching technologies.
+Mintek is a world leader in Bioleaching technologies.

 Amenability test work confirmed copper recoveries of up to 95% in bacterially assisted heap leaching of the Haib mineral.
-Recoveries of 80% and 82% were showed to be very achievable and sustainable for the project by the test-work to date.
+Recoveries of 80% and 82% were showed to be very achievable and sustainable for the project from the test-work to date.

-Further work is required to refine and optimize process conditions to improve recoveries and operating costs.
+Further work is required in order to refine and optimize process conditions to improve recoveries and operating costs.